A Quiet Agreement Between China and South Korea on Denuclearization

 China and South Korea flag

-By Joseph DeTrani
+By Ambassador Joseph DeTrani

-Ambassador Joseph DeTrani is former Special envoy for Six Party Talks with North Korea and the U.S. Representative to the Korea Energy Development Organization (KEDO), as well as former CIA director of East Asia Operations.
-He also served as the Associate Director of National Intelligence and Mission Manager for North Korea and the Director of the National Counter Proliferation Center, while also serving as a Special Adviser to the Director of National Intelligence.
+Ambassador DeTrani served as the U.S. Representative to the Korea Energy Development Organization (KEDO), as well as former CIA director of East Asia Operations.
+He also served as Associate Director of National Intelligence and Mission Manager for North Korea, was the Special Envoy for the Six-Party Talks with North Korea, and served as the Director of the National Counter Proliferation Center, ODNI.
 He currently serves on the Board of Managers at Sandia National Laboratories.
-The views expressed represent those of the author.

 China and South Korea quietly agreed this week to engage in a joint effort to denuclearize the Korean Peninsula.
 The announcement came on the sidelines of the Xiangshan Forum, a conference focused on Asia-Pacific security.